-We're pleased to announce that ORCONF 2015 will be held between October 9 to October 11 at CERN, the European Organization for Nuclear Research, in Geneva, Switzerland.
+We're pleased to announce that ORCONF 2016 will be held between October 7 to October 9 at the University of Bologna, in Bologna, Italy.

 ORCONF is an open source digital design and embedded systems conference, covering areas of electronics from the transistor level up to Linux user space and beyond.
 Expect presentations and discussion on free and open source IP projects, implementations on FPGA and in silicon, verification, EDA tools, licensing and embedded software, to name a few.

 Begun as the annual OpenRISC developers and users conference, it has become a broad open source digital design-oriented event and is supported by FOSSi - the Free and Open Source Silicon Foundation.

 The conference is free to attend, and we invite anyone with an interest in the field to participate by presenting or just joining us for the event.